 - 4 burrito size flour tortillas 10-inch diameter

 - 1/2 teaspoon vegetable or canola oil

 - Pinch kosher salt

 - 1/3 cup heavy cream

-- 1/3 cup a little over 1 ounce grated American cheese (I actually hand-chopped a couple slices of American cheese from the deli counter)
+- 1/3 cup (a little over 1 ounce) grated American cheese (or hand chop a couple slices of American cheese from the deli counter)

 - For the filling: In a large skillet over medium-high heat, saute beef with onions and peppers until beef is no longer pink.
 Add tomato paste, cumin, paprika, chili flakes, and salt to taste.
 Continue to cook, stirring occasionally, for 5 to 10 minutes until fully cooked through, and any excess liquid is evaporated.

 - Remove from the heat, add the beans and cheese, and mix until thoroughly combined.
 Allow the mixture to cool.